-Name:(Last) me: Student ID#: Date of Birth:/ A minimum "C" grade is required in each college course for IGETC.
+Nan 10: iddle) Student ID#: Tra nsferring to:UCCSU School: Date of Birth:/ r IGETC.
 A "C" is defined as a minimum 2.0 grade points on a 4.0 scale."
-Units Comp.
-ARE A 1 - ENGLISH CO required, one each from Group A, B and C. red, one each from Group A and B. 1A on (one course - 3 semester or 4-5 que College: Advanced Placement (No IB score accepted for this area): 1B Critical Thinking - - English Composition (one course - 1C Oral Communicati on (CSU requirement only) (one co urse - 3 semester or 4-5 quarter units) (No AP or IB scores accepted for this area) ARE A 2A - MATHEMA TICAL CONCEPTS & QUANTITA TIVE REASONING (one course - 3 semester or 4-5 quarter units) Advanced Placement/International Baccalaureate: ARE at least one from the Arts and one from the Humanities.
-6 semester or 8 quarter units) 3A ARTS Course: College: Advanced Placement/International Baccalaureate: 3В HUMANITIES Course: College: Advanced Placement/International Baccalaureate: ARE A 4 - SOCIAL and B EHAVIORAL SCIENCES (At least 2 courses from at least two academic disciplines.
-6 semester or 8 quarter units) Course: College: Advanced Placement/International Baccalaureate: Course: College: Advanced Placement/International Baccalaureate: d BIOLOGICAL SCIENCES (At les include a laboratory.
-7-9 semester u ast 2 courses, with one from the Physical Science and one from the Biological Science, at nits or 9-12 quarter units) least 5A PHYSICAL SCIENCE Course: NCE College: Advanced Placement/International Baccalaureate: 5B BIOLOGICAL SC Course: Advanced Placement/International Baccalaureate: 5C LABORATORY Course: College: Advanced Placement/International Baccalaureate: AREA 6 - LANGUAGE OTHER THAN ENGLISH (UC Requirement Only) (not required for IGETC for STEM certification) 1.
-Course: College: Advanced Placement/International Baccalaureate: 2.
-Completed in High School: 3.
-Other: leted prior to transfer, Course: 6 units) College: CONSTITUTION & AMERICAN IDEALS (not part of IGETC; may be Advanced Placement/International Baccalaureate: Advanced Placement/International Baccalaureate: IGETC certified for: UC CSU Date: Certified by (print name): Title: Title: Title: Area 4 course and Area 6A (UC only)
+Ur Coi A 1 - ENGLISH COMMUNICATION 3 courses required, one each from Group A, B and C 2 courses required, one each from Group A and B. 00.
+English Composition (one course - 3 semester or 4 -5 quarter units) 1A Course: College: area): Advanced Placement (No IB score accepted for this Critical Thinking - English Composition (one cou urse - 3 semester or 4-5 quarter units) 1B Course: College: (No AP or IB scores accepted for this area) 1C Oral Communication (CSU requirement only) (or Course: ne course - 3 semester or 4-5 quarter units) (No AP or IB scores accepted for this area) - TITATIVE REASONING (one course - 3 semester or 4-5 quarter units) int Course: College: Advanced Placement/International Baccalaureate: s, with at least one from the Arts and one from the Humanities.
+6 semester or 8 qu s, with at least one from the Arts and one from the Humanities.
+6 semester or 8 qu art units) ARTS 3A Course: College: Advanced Placement/International Baccalaureate: a D HUMANITIES Course: College: Advanced Placement/International 3B Baccalaureate: ARE A 4 - SOCIAL and BEHAVIORAL SCIENCES (A at least 2 courses from at least two academic disciplines.
+6 semester or 8 quarter u ıni Course: College: Baccalaureate: Advanced Placement/International Course: College: Baccalaureate: Advanced Placement/International (At least 2 courses, with one from the Physical Science and one from the Biologica al Scien ce, at least one of the two courses must include a labor PHYSICAL SCIENCE ratory.
+7-9 semester units or 9-12 quarter units) 5A Course: College: Advanced Placement/International Baccalaureate: BIOLOGICAL SCIENCE 5B Advanced Placement/International 00 Baccalaureate: 50 LABORATORY Course: College: Advanced Placement/International 5C Baccalaureate: C Requirement Only) (not required for IGETC for STEM certification) 2 2.
+Completed in High School: Advanced Placement/International Baccalaureate: 3.
+Other: CSU PRY, CONSTITUTION & AMERICAN IDEALS (not part of IGETC; may be comp leted prior to transfer, 6 units) - •p Course: College: Advanced Placement/International Baccalaureate: Course: College: Advanced Placement/International Baccalaureate: ТСе ertified for: UC CSU Date: ict · Phone #: ()